 Organs like the gallbladder, liver, or diaphragm can cause referred pain to the right shoulder.
 Conditions such as gallstones, liver inflammation, or diaphragm irritation may be underlying causes, warranting a medical evaluation.

-4. Why Does My Right Shoulder Hurt Without Injury?
+4. Why Does My Right Shoulder Hurt Without an Injury?

 Right shoulder pain without injury may result from overuse, arthritis, nerve compression, or referred pain from other areas like the neck or abdomen.
 Poor posture or repetitive strain can also play a role.
 A healthcare provider can help identify the exact cause.